conor-b-abraham/FibMap/README.md

 included_arrays = list(file.keys())
 if "HB" in included_arrays: # Hydrogen Bond results are only calculated and saved if hb_unprocessed_results.npy was found
     HB = file["HB"]
-if "SB" in included_arrays: # Salt Bridge results are only calculated and saved if hb_unprocessed_results.npy was found
+if "SB" in included_arrays: # Salt Bridge results are only calculated and saved if sb_unprocessed_results.npy was found
     SB = file["SB"]
-if "PI" in included_arrays: # Pi Stacking Interaction results are only calculated and saved if hb_unprocessed_results.npy was found
+if "PI" in included_arrays: # Pi Stacking Interaction results are only calculated and saved if pi_unprocessed_results.npy was found
     PI = file["PI"]
 file.close() # Need to close the file
 ```